getodk/docs/javarosa-dag.rst

     * ``Condition`` --- Represents an expression for ``relevant``, ``required`` and ``readonly`` attributes which always evaluates to ``true`` or ``false``.
     * ``Recalculate``--- Represents an expression for the ``calculate`` attribute and can evaluate to any supported data type.
-- ``QuickTriggerable`` --- A ``Triggerable`` class wrapper which provides a shallow comparison of ``Triggerble`` implementations.
+- ``QuickTriggerable`` --- A ``Triggerable`` class wrapper which provides a shallow comparison of ``Triggerable`` implementations.
 Once the DAG structure is built, no new ``Triggerable`` instances are created and therefore there is no need for the deep comparison.
 For the sake of readability, this document will always reference to ``Triggerable`` class even if ``QuickTriggerable`` is actually used in the code.
 - ``IDag`` --- An abstract class represents an interface for the DAG management and triggerable evaluation logic.
 - ``LatestDagBase`` --- An abstract implementation of ``IDag`` class which serves as a base for all actual implementation of ``IDag``
 - ``Safe2014DagImpl`` --- The only supported ``IDag`` implementation.